-If there’s one saying entrepreneurs definitely understand, it’s “money doesn’t grow on trees.”
+If there’s one saying entrepreneurs understand, it’s “money doesn’t grow on trees.”
 It is earned from somewhere.
 As one of America’s 28 million small businesses, you’re in the trenches daily thinking about where your next round is coming from, mostly because the financial health of your company, and ultimately, your bottom line, depends on it.
-You know that in order for your business to not only survive, but thrive, you’re probably going to need to raise capital.
+You know that for your business to thrive, you’re going to need to raise capital.
 Raising money is among the many challenges that entrepreneurs face, but it doesn’t have to be the hardest one.
-Angel investors invest in over 61,900 companies each year, and VC’s write the biggest checks with an average investment size of $2.6 million to seed stage companies.
+Angel investors invest in over 50K companies each year, and VC’s write the biggest checks with an average investment size of $3 million to seed-stage companies.
 So, how do you cash in?

-Start at the grassroots and be prepared.
+How to Raise Capital Step #1: Start at the grassroots and be prepared.

-Consider all of the steps.
+How to Raise Capital Step #2: Consider all of the steps.

 Raising capital is like climbing steps, and every step you take should increase your valuation.
 From an idea on a napkin to customers using your product to building a team, every step leads to the next.
 As you climb each step, your goal is to determine how to get one step closer to the next phase of increasing your valuation.

-Understand your agreement.
+How to Raise Capital Step #4: Understand your agreement.

 By now, you know that you should never sign something unless you’ve read it thoroughly.
 Once you’re at a stage where you’re ready to accept offers, understand the agreement on your desk.
 Read through any terms and conditions, and consider having a second set of eyes look over the documents, too (i.e. a lawyer, advisory board, or mentor who’s been in your shoes before).
-Take a look at the documents listed on the Y Combinator site, and be sure you have a basic understanding how a cap, a discount, or preferences might affect you down the road.
+We’re happy to look at your documents, and help ensure you have a basic understanding of how a cap, a discount, or preferences might affect you down the road.

-Have a plan for expansion.
+How to Raise Capital Step #6: Have a plan for expansion.